 This is the most stable form of vitamin C, meaning that it will never oxidize or decrease in effectiveness with time.
 It also easily penetrates the skin, unlike ascorbic acid - the form that most brands use - which is not easily or effectively absorbed.

-If your skin tends to be sensitive to traditional brightening ingredients - or if the rest of your skincare regimen incorporates powerful actives - we recommend that you try niacinamide.
-It’s a form of vitamin B3 that can comes from foods such as meat, fish, milk, eggs, green vegetables and grains.
+If your skin tends to be sensitive to traditional skin care brightening ingredients - or if the rest of your skincare regimen incorporates powerful actives - we recommend that you try niacinamide.
+It’s a form of vitamin B3 that can come from foods such as meat, fish, milk, eggs, green vegetables and grains.
 It’s easily absorbed by the skin and works by gradually lightening pigment over the course of a few months.